 SZ: Why are we not speaking about Congo?

 ME: I don’t know.
-What are we not speaking about Congo?
+Why are we not speaking about Congo?

 SZ: Because you insist on a whole-body workout.
 To work the entire body demands a limitation of time and effort on any one part of the body.
 So, you have only so much effort to give to your pectorals.
 And what is the typical, one may almost say stereotypical, exercise associated with the pectorals?
 It is the bench press.
 Which reminds me of a joke about a stupid guy from Montenegro.
 I know it is not politically correct, but I am seeck of these silly people telling me all the time, “You can’t tell this joke, you can’t tell that joke.
 It is offensive.”
 We told jokes about each other all the time, dirty jokes, because it was an act of soleedarity.
 Now all you can do is celebrate everybody’s ethnic dances and cultural habits – WHAT DO I CARE ABOUT YOUR ETHNIC DANCES?
 I want to tell dirty jokes.
 Which reminds me of the ideology of toilets.
 Have you ever seen a German toilet?
 It is all about metaphysics.
 But not racism.
 Racism I deplore, because racist jokes perpetuate the ideological and institutional isolation and alienation of an ethnic minority.
 But back to what I was saying, so you say to yourself, I can do the bench press with dumbbells or with barbells or on a machine.
 And, over time, like Kapitaleezum in the West, you will make significant gains.
 People will look at your pectorals and say, “My what extraordinary pectorals.”
 But, should you turn around, they will be appalled.
 Because, in your mad rush to build pectorals as part of a whole-body routine, you have failed to recognize the immanent negation within the totality, which is to say, you failed to compensate for the emphasis placed on the frontal deltoids in that particular movement by working your rear deltoids.
 These smaller muscles, like smaller countries, remain undeveloped.
 Why?
 Because the whole-body routine historically neglects isolation movements, just as we do grassroots movements, for lack of time and because the amount of weight, seen as return on investment, is deemed insufficient to activate the muscles in a way that will create impressive expansion of the muscles in as short a time as possible as does the bench press.
 The rear deltoids are part of the totality and yet suffer from the negation of negation.
 And so, apparently, from the front, what all can see, is very well-developed pectorals.
 But from behind, I want to throw up to look at you.